FISHER-FIENBERG ELEMENTARY SCHOOL ADDITIONS AND REMODELING

 MEDIA CENTER (LIBRARY)

-2. How to get all the floors to match and not have sidewalks or ramps which were too difficult for the handicap to traverse or violate accessibility codes?
+2. How to get all the floors to match their elevations and not have sidewalks or ramps which were too difficult for the handicap to traverse or violate accessibility codes?

 3. How to integrate adjacent structures which were to be part of the new library, while at the same time removing walls so as not to have too many columns?